-Every Windows Server or Windows Virtual Private Server (VPS) is vulnerable to attack, especially if it’s connected to the internet.
-Whereas it isn’t possible to make your server 100 percent secure, you can reduce the likelihood of a successful attack by applying a number of simple practical security controls.
+Every Windows Server or Windows Virtual Private Server (VPS) is vulnerable to attack, especially if connected to the internet.
+Whereas it isn’t possible to make your windows server 100 percent secure, you can reduce the likelihood of a successful attack by applying a number of simple, practical security controls.

 It can be difficult to know where to begin when securing your server.
 But other than the basics like procuring server backup solutions, this article will provide you with a number of quick wins that should get you going in the right direction.

 Windows Server comes with a default administrator account that’s primarily meant to facilitate initial operating system installation and configuration.
 This account is called ‘Administrator’ and attackers will bank on the existence of this by default when attempting a brute force attack.

 To counter this threat from the get-go, disable the default Administrator account then create a new user account with a different name that you would then assign administrator privileges.
 Make this new account name something difficult to guess, so avoid names like admin, super admin, super administrator, and root.

 Creating a new administrator account while disabling the default one is certainly a crucial step.
 Nevertheless, this could be an exercise in futility if the new administrator account doesn’t have a secure password that’s difficult to crack.

 To set a secure password, apply the principles of good passwords.
 Make sure it’s at least 10 characters but the longer it is, the better (as long as you can memorize it).
 Use a combination of lowercase letters, upper case letters, numbers, and symbols.

 When the password expires and you are prompted to change it, never repeat a previous password.
 Do not have slight variations of the same password each time you change it.
 Under no circumstances should you write down or store in plain text the administrator password.